sanchita21/Data-Manipulation-In-R/README.md

 are supplying the correct date specification.
 Eg: a string like 1/1/2001, can mean both 1st January 2001 and January 1 2001.
 Make sure you check the format of date column before proceeding with the assignment.

+Use of packages
+Lubridate (for datetime manipulations) dplyr     (for manipulations)